Software Engineering

 large scale problem

-How about a larger office building?
+How about building a skyscraper?

 Extensive requirements specification, design and planning phases, cost estimations, safety requirements, etc.